Random circular billiards on surfaces of constant curvature: Pseudo integrability and mixing: Mixing and Pseudo integrability

-\begin{remark} Note that in other curves, the angles of reflection have a dependency on the position, which does not happen in the circular case.
-So, even in quotient space with respect to $\mathcal{C}(\theta),$ the pseudo integrability (or not) is not a straightforward thing to obtain. \end{remark}
+\begin{remark} Notice that, in general curves, the angles of reflection depend on the position, which does not happen in the circular case.
+Therefore, even in the quotient space with respect to $\mathcal{C}(\theta)$, is not straightforward to check for pseudo integrability. \end{remark}